 Potential US CPI impact from "Shadow Base Effects"

 Only time will tell what happens next, but we believe that the coming years will continue to show US CPI surprises to the upside and that “Shadow Base Effects” will be playing an essential role.
 Therefore, we think Powell should be more focused on this phenomenon and start adding a “Shadow” to the ordinary base effects that he relies so heavily upon.

-Disclaimer: This material is produced by Fondsmæglerselskabet CABA Capital A/S (“CABA Capital”) by the intend of orientation.
+Disclaimer: This is a marketing communication.
+Please refer to the Investor Disclosure Document for CABA Hedge KL and to the KIID before making any final investment decisions.
+The material is produced by Fondsmæglerselskabet CABA Capital A/S (“CABA Capital”) by the intend of orientation.
 The information herein does not constitute an offer to buy or sell any investment.
 CABA Capital and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.
 All investments in securities involve risks, which include (among others) the risk of adverse or unanticipated market-, financial- or political developments and, in international transactions, currency risk.
 Due to such risks, the value of securities may appreciate as well as depreciate.
-Historical returns are no guarantee for future returns.
+Past performance does not predict future returns.
+Future performance is subject to taxation which depends on the personal situation of each investor, and which may change in the future.
 CABA Capital has taken reasonable care to ensure that the information contained herein is complete and correct; however, CABA Capital does not warrant this to be the case and accepts no liability for any errors, spelling mistakes or omissions.